fredo-dedup/JSONSchema.jl/README.md

 isvalid("{ "bar": 12.5 }", myschema) # false
 ```
 The JSON instance to be tested can be provided as a String or a pre-processed
-`JSON`
-processed instance.
+`JSON` object created with the `JSON` package.

-Should you need a diagnostic message with the validation, you can use the
+Should you need a diagnostic message about the validation, you can use the
-`diagnose()` function which will return either `nothing` if the instance is
+`diagnose()` function. `diagnose()` which will either return `nothing` if the instance is
-valid or a message detailing which assertion failed (with a differing degrees
+valid or a message detailing which assertion failed (with varying levels
 of detail controlled by the `verbose` option).
 ```julia
 diagnose("{ "foo": true }", myschema) # nothing diagnose("{ "bar": 12.5 }", myschema)